CongLuanTran/codecrafters-http-server-python/README.md

 ## Intro

-This is my Python solution for the challenge to build a simple HTTP server
+This is my Python solution for the challenge to build a simple HTTP server from scratch.
+It's not a practical product but rather just a educational project.
+I'm quite happy that this teach me more about how HTTP works.

 ## Challenge description